 Will I need further study?

-Yes, you will need to complete a doctor of pharmacy degree from an accredited pharmacy institution and pass a state licensing exam before you can pursue a career as a pharmacist.
-The Pharm.D. generally takes four years to complete.
-For students interested in the affiliation between Elmhurst College and Midwestern University, Chicago College of Pharmacy, please visit our academic affiliations page to learn more about this dual acceptance program.
+Yes, you will need to complete a doctor of pharmacy degree (Pharm.D.) from an accredited pharmacy institution and pass a state licensing exam before you can pursue a career as a pharmacist.
+The Pharm.D. generally takes four years to complete; although some programs are three years in length.
+Elmhurst College has two affiliations with pharmacy programs; including Midwestern University Chicago College of Pharmacy and Roosevelt University.
+To learn more please visit our academic affiliations page.

 What are the course requirements?